 Section I:

 Name:

 Address:

-Telephone (Home): Telephone (Work):
+Telephone (Home): Telephon ne (Work):

 Electronic Mail Address:

-Accessible Format Large Print Audio Tape
+Accessible Format Accessible Format Large Print

 Requirements?
-TDD Other

 Section II:

 Are you filing this complain nt on your own behalf?
 Yes No

-If you answered "yes" to t this question, go to Sect ion III. • •
+If you answered "yes" to t this question, go to Secti on III. •

-If not, please supply the name and relationship of the person for whom you are complaining:
+If not, please supply the na he person

+for whom you are complain

-Please explain why you ha ve filed for a third party - •
+Please explain why you have ve filed for a third party: :

-Please confirm that you ha ve obtained the permissi ion of the Yes No
+Please confirm that you have Yes No

-aggrieved party if you are t
+aggrieved party if you are f filing on behalf of a third l party.

-Section III: • •
+Section III:

-I believe the discrimination ı I experienced was base ed on (check all that apply):
+I believe the discrimination I experienced was base d on (check all that apply):

 [] Race [] Color [] National Origin

-Date of Alleged Discrimina ation (Month, Day, Yea r):
+Date of Alleged Discrimina ation (Month, Day, Year t):

 Explain as clearly as possible what happened and why you believe you were discriminated against.
 Describe all persons who were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
 If more space is needed, please use the back of this form.

 Section IV

-Have you previously filed a Title VI complaint with this Yes No agency?
+Have you previously filed a a Title VI complaint wit h this Yes No

+agency?

 Section V

 Have you filed this complaint with any other Federal, State, or local agency, or with any Federal or State court?

-[] Yes [] No
+[] Yes []] No

 If yes, check all that apply:

 [] Federal Agency:

 [] Federal Court [] State Agency

 [] State Court [] Local Agency

-Please provide information about a contact per filed. rson at the agency/court where the complaint was
+Please provide information about a contact per filed. son at the agency/court where the complaint was

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI

 Name of agency complaint is against:

 Contact person:

 Title:

 Telephone number:

-You may attach any written materials or other i complaint. information that you think is relevant to your
+You may attach any written materials or other in complaint.
+Signature and date required below formation that you think is relevant to your

-Signature and date required below

 Signature Date